noblegasss/noblegasss.github.io/docs/about/about.md

 Hi, I'm Nova, an active learner and love to explore the unknown.
 Nice to meet you!

 I am a third-year PhD student in Biostatistics and my research interests are statistical and machine learning methods in high-dimensional genomic data.
+This blog is just for sharing some of my study notes and thoughts.
+Feel free to discuss with me if you see something that interest you in my blog:)

 **My Lab** I'm a member of [Translational Statistical Bioinformatics Lab](https://transbioinfolab.org/)